Nerstrand Big Woods State Park

 Electric Campground

 Choose from 51 sites (27 electric sites and 24 non-electric) in the park’s main campground.
 Campers in these sites can enjoy a centrally located and modern shower facility with family restrooms and eight showers.
-This handicap accessible building is open seasonally.
+This accessible building is open seasonally.

 Photo of a campsite tucked amongst the trees.